KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 1. [Create a Composition](../how-to-guides/dynamic-provisioning-tanzu-postgresql.hbs.md#create-composition)
 1. [Configure RBAC](../how-to-guides/dynamic-provisioning-tanzu-postgresql.hbs.md#configure-rbac)

-You do not have to do any other sections in that topic.
+You do not need to follow any other sections in that topic.

 ### <a id="set-up-run-prod"></a> Step 2: Set up the run-production cluster